AnthonyCxx/Notes-and-Writeups/Powershell/Command Reference.md

 ## Get-Command
 > Aliases: gcm

+"The `Get-Command` cmdlet gets all commands that are installed on the computer, including cmdlets, aliases, functions, filters, scripts, and applications."

 | Option | Function | Example |
 | ------ | -------- | ------- |
 |  |  |  |